gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-MIPNetworkDiscoveryJobs.md

 # Get-MIPNetworkDiscoveryJobs

 ## SYNOPSIS
-Gets a list of Azure Information Protection network scan job configured in your tenant.
+Gets a list of Azure Information Protection network scan jobs configured in your tenant.

 ## SYNTAX